awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

 To set the binary logging format for a MySQL or MariaDB database, update the `binlog_format` parameter\.
 If your DB instance uses the default DB instance parameter group, create a new DB parameter group to modify `binlog_format` settings\.
 We recommend that you use the default setting for `binlog_format`, which is `MIXED`\.
 However, you can also set `binlog_format` to `ROW` or `STATEMENT` if you need a specific binlog format\.
 Reboot your DB instance for the change to take effect\.

 For information about setting the `binlog_format` parameter, see [Binary Logging Format](USER_LogAccess.Concepts.MySQL.md#USER_LogAccess.MySQL.BinaryFormat)\.
-For information about the implications of different MySQL replication types, see [Advantages and Disadvantages of Statement\-Based and Row\-Based Replication](https://dev.mysql.com/doc/refman/5.6/en/replication-sbr-rbr.html) in the MySQL documentation\.
+For information about the implications of different MySQL replication types, see [Advantages and Disadvantages of Statement\-Based and Row\-Based Replication](https://dev.mysql.com/doc/refman/8.0/en/replication-sbr-rbr.html) in the MySQL documentation\.

 **Note**
 Use the procedure in this topic to configure replication in all cases except when the external instance is MariaDB version 10\.0\.2 or greater and the Amazon RDS instance is MariaDB\.
 In that case, use the procedure at [Configuring GTID\-Based Replication into an Amazon RDS MariaDB DB instance](MariaDB.Procedural.Replication.GTID.md) to set up GTID\-based replication\.

-## Configuring Binary Log File Position Replication with an External Master Instance<a name="MySQL.Procedural.Importing.External.Repl.Procedure"></a>
+## Configuring Binary Log File Position Replication with an External Source Instance<a name="MySQL.Procedural.Importing.External.Repl.Procedure"></a>

-Follow these guidelines when you set up an external replication master and a replica on Amazon RDS:
+Follow these guidelines when you set up an external source instance and a replica on Amazon RDS:
 + Monitor failover events for the Amazon RDS DB instance that is your replica\.
 If a failover occurs, then the DB instance that is your replica might be recreated on a new host with a different network address\.
 For information on how to monitor failover events, see [Using Amazon RDS Event Notification](USER_Events.md)\.
-+ Maintain the binary logs \(binlogs\) on your master instance until you have verified that they have been applied to the replica\.
-This maintenance makes sure that you can restore your master instance in the event of a failure\.
++ Maintain the binary logs \(binlogs\) on your source instance until you have verified that they have been applied to the replica\.
+This maintenance makes sure that you can restore your source instance in the event of a failure\.
 + Turn on automated backups on your Amazon RDS DB instance\.
-Turning on automated backups makes sure that you can restore your replica to a particular point in time if you need to re\-synchronize your master and replica\.
+Turning on automated backups makes sure that you can restore your replica to a particular point in time if you need to re\-synchronize your source instance and replica\.
 For information on backups and point\-in\-time restore, see [Backing Up and Restoring an Amazon RDS DB Instance](CHAP_CommonTasks.BackupRestore.md)\.

-**To configure binary log file replication with an external master instance**
+**To configure binary log file replication with an external source instance**

 1. Make the source MySQL or MariaDB instance read\-only\.